 Take a minute to imagine that you’re in the middle of the hiring process.
 Countless applications have been reviewed, you’ve conducted multiple phone interviews, you’ve met with a handful of talented individuals in person, and now everything has been narrowed down to two candidates.
 It’s a little like the rose ceremony in The Bachelor.
 Both would bring incredible skills and ideas to the table, but you only have one rose to give.
 That is, you can only afford to hire one person.

 What happens next?
 How can you make sure that the candidate you choose is the right hire and doesn't turn out to be a disappointment?
-If you find yourself caught between two qualified candidates and unsure of who to choose, here’s what you need to consider before you make the job offer.
+Here’s what I consider before making the job offer.

 This could mean two different things—cultural fit or motivational fit.
 Both are equally important.